The Land Before Time Retold

 It had a very smooth texture, yet it wasn't completely flat.
 It had a few ridges that were pretty subtle, but she could defiantly see small shapes when she tilted it in the light.
 Its primary color was dark olive green, but it also had small black specks coating it.

-Aylene looked over when she heard a voice and saw her grandmother standing in the doorway.
+Aylene looked over when she heard the voice and saw her grandmother standing in the doorway.

 "Yeah," Aylene said.
 "Thanks again."